OtherRealms/Shot-Manager-Guide/source/index.rst

 -------------
 .. image:: json.JPG

-It is a good idea to backup shots from time to time, especially when updating or re-installing the add-on.
+It is a good idea to backup Shots from time to time, especially when updating or re-installing the add-on.
 A JSON text file can store information about each Shot's properties as well as general settings for the add-on.
 However, it cannot store scene or object data, such as cameras.
 Instead, it will store the camera's name and try to find a match when loading.
 Other data that are **not** stored are View Layer States (they're stored in the layers themselves), Rules and Macros.

 **Export JSON**

-Export shot data to json to backup or transfer shots.
+Export Shot data to json to backup or transfer Shots.

 * **Include Shot Manager Settings**, include settings from the Shot Manager settings panel.

 **Import JSON**

-Import shot data from a saved json file.
+Import Shot data from a saved json file.
 Import support Shots from version as old as SM 0.6.
 Some data may be lost that has no equivalent in 2.0, this includes Alias Shots.

 .. image:: Import_json.JPG

 * **Include Shot Manager Settings**, include settings from the Shot Manager settings panel.

-* **Replace Default Shot**, If an imported shot is marked default use this as default.
-IF the Shot List is empty assign a new Default shot, may use the first index if the json is from an older version of Shot Manager, less than 2.0.
+* **Replace Default Shot**, If an imported Shot is marked default use this as default.
+IF the Shot List is empty assign a new Default Shot, may use the first index if the json is from an older version of Shot Manager, less than 2.0.
 * **Scenes**, Enter Scene names to include, empty imports all.
-* **Match Scenes by Name**, Importing scenes does not create new scenes, instead it appends shots to the active Shot List.
+* **Match Scenes by Name**, Importing scenes does not create new scenes, instead it appends Shots to the active Shot List.
 Attempt to match the Shot Lists by scenes name found in the JSON.

 Marker Sets
 -----------
 .. image:: MarkerSets.JPG

 Marker Sets are groups of timeline markers.
 Only one set is visible at a given time.
 To set up a set, add a marker set, define a name and create timeline markers as per usual.
 Upon making a new set or changing the active set, the previous set will be saved.
-Marker sets can be assigned to shots by adding the Timeline Markers property in the Default Shot properties (PRO☆).
+Marker sets can be assigned to Shots by adding the Timeline Markers property in the Default Shot properties (PRO☆).

 Simplified interface also found in timeline right panel ('N' Panel).